 - Popular product + lesser-known product: As an example, a festive color pack plus other suitable product.

 Irrespective of the way you choose to bundle, always bank on products or services that are guaranteed to generate maximum sales.
 Amazon, for instance, encourages affiliates to add top-selling sub-categories during the Diwali season.
 Even a minimal discount rate on such products would still attract customers and result in considerable revenue.

-Email tools such as GoDaddy’s Email Marketing allow you to divide your customer list into groups with similar interests and characteristics.
+Email tools like the one included with Online Store allows you to divide your customer list into groups with similar interests and characteristics.
 By doing this, you can better tailor your email message to each group.
 This way, you’ll get much better response rates.

 There are many ways to divide, or segment, your list, including:

 This method groups customers based on how long they’ve been customers.
 For example, new vs. existing customers, two groups with fairly different expectations and needs.
 While new customers might be more interested in bargains and one-off deals, your existing customers might tilt towards long-term rewards like loyalty points.

 This method groups customers based on defining characteristics — for example, male vs. female customers or under-20 and over 50-year-olds.

 If you have information about your buyers’ gender or age you can carefully tailor the offer for each group to boost sales.
 For example, you could send targeted discounts to male customers to entice them to order items or services for their sisters for Bhai Dooj, the last day of Diwali when sisters are celebrated.

 Since observances of Diwali vary depending on the geographical location, you can also create special offers tailored for specific towns or cities — if your market reach extends to several locations.
 For example, some locations do not observe Bhai Dooj; thus, you can skip these locations in your campaigns that promote these gifts.